factorymedia/standards/coding-styles/ruby/README.md

 ```

 * Check it is all working by opening and saving a new `.rb` file.
-  Make a linting error such as comment without space and it should be displayed in Yellow
+  Make a linting error such as comment without space and it should be displayed in yellow.

 ## Whitespace